YOU ARE ON THE NEW NSE WEBSITE, ACCESS THE OLD WEBSITE ON THE URL www1.nseindia.com . THE OLD WEBSITE SHALL BE DISCONTINUED W.E.F APRIL 1, 2023

 Rate of interest may be the relevant MIBOR rate or such other rate as may be specified.

-The base price of the contracts on subsequent trading days, will be the daily settlement price of the options contracts as computed by clearing corporation.
+The base price of the contracts on subsequent trading days, will be the daily close price of the options contracts.
+The closing price shall be calculated as follows:

 Quantity freeze